brevzin/brevzin.github.io/_posts/2024-09-30-annotations.md

 On the other hand, if we look at Rust — Rust does not actually have any introspection facilities *at all*, but it does have a mature code generation facility in the form of its declarative and procedural macros.
 Today, this post is just going to look at procedural macros — specifically the derive macro.
 We're going to look at two problems solved by using the derive macro, how those actually work, and how we are proposing to solve the same problems in a very different way for C++26.

 > Now, I'm not a Rust programmer, so I apologize in advance for getting things wrong here.
 Please let me know if I make any egregious mistakes.
+>
+> As an update, since this blog post was published it has been pointed out that I made a few mistakes, which I have now corrected.
+Those were suggesting that Rust attributes could not accept arbitrary values (they can, `serde` is just older and chooses not to) and that there exists a better way to parse attributes than what `serde` does (everyone does what `serde` does, more or less).
+Apologies.
 {:.prompt-warning}

 ## Pretty-Printing a Struct